Gangs in Liverpool: Tragedies

 On 22 August 2022, Olivia Pratt-Korbel, a nine-year-old girl, was shot by a masked gunman, and was pronounced dead the same day at the city's Alder Hey Children's Hospital.
 The attack took place at the doorstep of Pratt-Korbel's family home in Dovecot; the intended target of the attack was 35-year-old gang member Joseph Nee, who had criminal convictions for drug dealing and burglary.
 During the attack, Pratt-Korbel was with her mother.
 A shot by the gunman passed through her mother's wrist and Pratt-Korbel's chest.
 On 3 April 2023, Thomas Cashman was sentenced to life imprisonment for Olivia's murder, as well as for the attempted murder of his intended target; he was ordered to serve a minimum of 42 years before being considered for parole.
 He was sentenced to 10 years for the wounding of Olivia's mother, and received two 18 year sentences for both counts of possession of a firearm with intent to endanger life, with all of the sentences to run concurrently.

 On 24 December 2022, Elle Edwards was fatally shot and killed inside a pub in Wallasey, Merseyside.
 Merseyside Police said that officers were called to the Lighthouse Inn just after 11:50 p.m. following reports of gunshots.
-A gunman fired several shots towards the front entrance of the pub with a military grade sub-machine gun, which was packed with mostly young people at the time.
+A gunman fired several shots towards the front entrance of the pub, which was packed with mostly young people at the time, from a military grade submachine gun.
 The attack was an attempt to kill Jake Duffy and Kieran Salkeld, two men from a rival gang.
 Both were seriously injured in the shooting.
-Elle Edwards, was taken to Arrowe Park Hospital after she suffered a serious gunshot injury to her head, but tragically died shortly after.
+Elle Edwards, was taken to Arrowe Park Hospital after she suffered a serious gunshot injury to her head, but died shortly after.
 Four other men were also taken to hospital with gunshot wounds, one of whom, a 28-year-old man, was in critical condition.
 Connor Chapman was convicted of her murder and seven other counts, including firearm charges and attempted murder.